NVIDIA-Merlin/NVTabular/docs/README.md

 # Contributing to Docs

-Follow the instructions below to be able to build docs.
+Follow the instructions below to be able to build the docs.

 ## Steps to follow:
 1. In order to build the docs, we need to install NVTabular in a conda env.
 [See installation instructions](https://github.com/NVIDIA/NVTabular).